 - a.
-Provide clear guidance on the composition and role of the asset/liability committee or such other committee or department responsible for managing liquidity. - b.
-Establish approval processes to ensure adherence to liquidity risk management processes. - c.
-Require periodic calculations to determine the extent to which the subsidiary is funding long-term assets with short-term liabilities. - d.
-Establish liquidity ratio benchmarks, e.g. parameters for the funding of long-term assets with short-term liabilities to guide liquidity management and the method for computing liquidity indicators. - e.
-Establish limits on the degree of concentrations that are deemed acceptable.
-This should: - i) Ensure diversification of funding by origin and term structure by, for example, guarding against concentration by individuals or groups of depositors, types of deposit instruments, market sources of deposit, geographical sources, term to maturity, and deposit currencies.
+Articulates the Group' liquidity risk appetite and tolerance. - b.
+Sound process for identifying, measuring, monitoring and controlling liquidity risk. - c.
+Clear guidance on the composition and role of the asset/liability committee and other departments responsible for managing liquidity. - d.
+The processes and reports required to ensure monitoring and adherence to liquidity risk management strategies. - e.
+Liquidity metrics for identifying, measuring and analyzing liquidity risks as appropriate to the business mix, complexity and risk profile of the bank - f.
+Establish a framework for the composition of assets. - g.
+Early Warning Indicators. - h.
+Funding strategies to achieve sufficient diversification, both of funding sources and composition of liquid assets. - i.
+Stress testing guidelines to analyze the impact of stress scenarios on its consolidated group-wide liquidity position. - j.
+Contingency Funding plan that clearly sets out its strategies for addressing liquidity and funding shortfalls. - k.
+Periodic calculations to determine the extent to which the subsidiary is funding long-term assets with short-term liabilities. - l.
+Liquidity ratio benchmarks, e.g. parameters for the funding of long-term assets with short-term liabilities to guide liquidity management and the method for computing liquidity indicators. - m.
+Limits on the degree of concentrations that are deemed acceptable.
+This should: - i) Ensure diversification of funding by origin and term structure by, for example, guarding against concentration by individuals or groups of depositors, types of deposit instruments, market sources of deposit, geographical sources, term to maturity and deposit currencies.
 Where concentrations occur, the Group's subsidiaries manage their assets and liquidity profile to mitigate the risk; and - ii) Set procedures for the orderly restoration of the liquidity position in the event of loss of funding where such concentrations are unavoidable.
-In addition, the Group's subsidiaries conduct an impact analysis on its dependency on any such concentrations. - f.
+In addition, the Group's subsidiaries conduct an impact analysis on its dependency on any such concentrations. - n.
 Periodic review of the deposit structure.
-The review should include the volume and trend of various types of deposits offered, maturity distributions of time deposits, profit rate paid on each type of deposit, prevailing market profit rate, limits on large time deposits, public funds, and non-resident deposits. - g.
-Review of alternate funding sources including stand-by facilities and lines of credit. - h.
-Establish a framework for the composition of assets. - i.
-Assess the acceptable mismatch in combination with currency commitments.
-The Group's subsidiaries undertake separate analysis of their strategy for each currency individually.
-They set and regularly review limits on the size of cash flow mismatches over particular time horizons for foreign currencies in aggregate, and for each significant currency.
+The review should include the volume and trend of various types of deposits offered, maturity distributions of time deposits, profit rate paid on each type of deposit, prevailing market profit rate, limits on large time deposits, public funds and non-resident deposits. - p.
+Assess the acceptable mismatch in combination with currency commitments whereby the Group's subsidiaries undertake separate analysis of their strategy for each currency individually and accordingly set and regularly review limits on the size of cash flow mismatches over particular time horizons for foreign currencies in aggregate, and for each significant currency.